Get the latest weather forecast for Download Festival 2019

 While it's not exactly going to be blistering heat, the fact it will remain dry is a godsend.

-However, festival goers should note the fact that it will be raining just before the festival means it might be a little bit muddy and unsteady.
+However, festival goers should note the fact that it will be raining just before the festival means it might be a little bit muddy and unsteady - as always BRING YOUR WELLIES.

 READ MORE: Get the weather forecast for Glastonbury 2019